lblva/we-re_not_special/docs/README.md

 But wait!
 That’s not all- We have to display the taken images of our silhouettes!

 I created a HTML file with a canvas and some text, the images are being displayed inside the canvas.
-I use [Vite](https://www.educative.io/answers/what-is-vitejs), so you don’t have to use a live server.
+I use [Vite](https://www.educative.io/answers/what-is-vitejs), so you don’t have to use live server.
 To set it up, go to the terminal and type: </br>

 ````sh
 npm install